Visit Anvil Rock Lookout and the Wind Eroded Cave

 Anvil Rock Lookout

-Interestingly, a real anvil is installed on top of the rock, with several arrows pointing to other landmarks in this area of the Blue Mountains and beyond.
+Interestingly, a real anvil is installed at the top, with several arrows imprinted pointing to other landmarks in this area of the Blue Mountains.

 Top of Anvil Rock